gabbymassaro/rails_project/UserStories.md

 As a user, I want to be able to search by title or author and list the results on the page.

-## 11) Creating Profile Pictures and Book Covers
+## 11) Creating Profile Pictures With Active Storage

 ### User Story

-As a user, I want to be able to upload and see photos for my profile and a book's cover.
+As a user, I want to be able to upload and see a photo as my profile picture.
+Install active_storage and create an initial image upload on a users profile.
+Just one image associated with one user/profile.